Reception Current Learning – Term 6

 PLEASE SEE THE ‘HOME LEARNING’ PAGE TO SEE MORE INFORMATION ON HOW YOU CAN SUPPORT YOUR CHILD AT HOME

-In Term 5 we will continue to follow the whole school programme called Mastering number.
+In Term 6 we will come to the end of the whole school programme called Mastering number.
 The children will build upon their mathematical knowledge from the previous terms to fully embed key concepts and understanding.
+They will have embedded key skills they have learnt throughout the year and use the key sentence stems to demonstrate their understanding and reasoning.
 We will be working with the children on the following skills.

 Many activities will involve practical activities and problem solving to help children develop their fluency in mathematics.

-The purpose of this phase is to consolidate children’s knowledge of graphemes in reading and spelling words containing adjacent consonants and polysyllabic words.
+In this final term of Reception, we will be completing phase 4 mastery.
+This is an opportunity for the children to consolidate the children’s knowledge of graphemes in reading and spelling words containing adjacent consonants and polysyllabic words.

-Phase 4 common exception words taught this term:
+Phase 4 common exception words recapped this term:

 Week 1 – said, have